 At the same time, the address will be plotted on our GIS, or mapping, software; additionally, call information is sent to our Computer Aided Dispatch (CAD) system, which we use to enter calls, keep track of units, identify known hazards or prior responses to specific locations and keep record of individual contacts, among many other functions.

 When you dial “911” from a cell (wireless) phone, the closest cellular tower picks up the call and sends it to the 911 center that services the area the tower is located in.
 In most places, only your cell number is shown.
 Chippewa County uses “Phase 2 Wireless”, which will plot your location on our mapping software to within 300 feet or less – we have recently had a test call that was within 10 feet of the cell phone.

 If you accidentally dial 911, DO NOT HANG UP.
 After you press the last “1” the call will be sent to the call center.
 Should we be unable to make contact with you, a law enforcement officer will be sent to your location to make certain things are okay.
 This may keep someone else who legitimately needs help from getting it sooner.

 Make it easy for help to find you

 Be certain your address is correctly and prominently displayed in front of your residence!
 Reflective green and white address signs are available from many locations (call Central Dispatch for a list) and are an inexpensive and easy way to make your home easy to locate.
 Tell the telecommunicator if your home is not visible from the roadway or is down a lane.

 Not only does posting your address help emergency services find you, it’s also required by Chippewa County ordinance.
-For further information on this ordinance, contact dispatch director Missy Robbins or Operations Manager Tammy Peyton at 906-495-7488.
+For further information on this ordinance, contact dispatch director Greg Postma or Operations Manager Tammy Peyton at 906-495-7488.